-The file provides income and tax-related variables that were constructed primarily from data collected in the Round 3 Income Section.
+The file provides income and tax-related variables that were constructed primarily from data collected in the Panel 2 Round 5 and Panel 3 Round 3 Income Sections.
 Person-level income amounts have been edited and imputed for every record on the full-year file, with detailed imputation flags provided as a guide to the method of editing.
-The tax-filing variables and some program participation variables are unedited as discussed below.
+The tax-filing variables and some program participation variables are unedited, as discussed below.

-Logical editing or weighted, sequential hot-deck imputation was used to impute income amounts for missing values (both for item non-response and for persons in the full-year file who were not in Round 3).
+Logical editing or weighted, sequential hot-deck imputation was used to impute income amounts for missing values (both for item non-response and for persons in the full-year file who were not in the income rounds).
 Reported income components were generally left unedited (with the few exceptions noted below).
 Thus, analysts using these data may wish to apply additional checks for outlier values that would appear to stem from mis-reporting.

-The editing process began with wage and salary income, WAGEP97X.
-Complete responses were left unedited, and this group of people was assigned WAGEIMP97 = 1, where WAGEIMP97 is the imputation flag for wage and salary data.
+The editing process began with wage and salary income, WAGEP98X.
+Complete responses were left unedited, and this group of people was assigned WAGIMP98 = 1, where WAGIMP98 is the imputation flag for wage and salary data.
 The only exception was for a small number of persons who reported zero wage and salary income despite having been employed for pay during the year according to round level data (see below).
 Since data on tax filing and on taxable income sources were collected using an approach that encouraged respondents to provide information from their federal tax returns, logical edits were used to assign separate income amounts to married persons whose responses were based on combined income amounts on their joint tax returns.

-Persons assigned WAGIMP97=2 were those providing broad income ranges rather than giving specific dollar amounts.
+Persons assigned WAGIMP98=2 were those providing broad income ranges rather than giving specific dollar amounts.
 Weighted sequential hot-decking was used to provide these individuals with specific dollar amounts.
 For this imputation, donors were persons who reported specific dollar amounts within the corresponding broad income ranges.
-All WAGEP97X hot-deck imputations used cells defined on the basis of a conventional list of person-level characteristics including age, education, employment status, race, sex, and region.
+All WAGEP98X hot-deck imputations used cells defined on the basis of a conventional list of person-level characteristics including age, education, employment status, race, sex, and region.

-Persons assigned WAGIMP97=3 were those who did not report wage and salary income and who were assigned WAGEP97X=0 based on either being under 16 or not having been employed during the year.
+Persons assigned WAGIMP98=3 were those who did not report wage and salary income and who were assigned WAGEP98X=0 based on not having been employed during the year.

-Persons assigned WAGIMP97=4 were those who did not provide valid dollar amounts or dollar ranges, but for whom we had information from the employment sections of Rounds 1, 2, and 3 concerning wages, hours, and weeks worked (in all jobs).
+Persons assigned WAGIMP98=4 were those who did not provide valid dollar amounts or dollar ranges, but for whom we had information from the employment sections of the survey concerning wages, hours, and weeks worked (in all jobs).
 These data were used to construct annualized wage amounts to be used in place of missing annual wage and salary data.
-Comparisons of reported and constructed wages and salaries using persons who provided both sorts of information made us highly confident that employment data could be reliably used to derive values to serve in place of missing wage and salary information (the two measures were highly correlated and the means differed by less than \$20).
+Comparisons of reported and constructed wages and salaries using persons who provided both sorts of information yielded a high degree of confidence that employment data could be reliably used to derive values to serve in place of missing wage and salary information.
 To implement this approach, part-year responders were assumed to be fully-employed during the remainder of the year if they were employed during the period in which they provided data.
 An exception was made for those who either died or were institutionalized.
 These persons were assigned zero wages and salaries for the time they were not in MEPS.